 Mawson's Huts Replica Museum is located quite appropriately in Mawson Place, Hobart - opposite Constitution Dock and just a few hundred metres from where the expedition sailed from.
 It's open daily and fees apply, which help towards restoration of the original huts.

-Home of the Blizzard by Douglas Mawson - the text of the original 1915 two-volume set available as a free ebook from Project Gutenberg
+Home of the Blizzard by Douglas Mawson - the text of the original 1915 two-volume set available as a free ebook in various formats from Project Gutenberg